JustinRayAngus/PICNIC/docs/source/install/environment.rst

 Environment variables
 =====

-Building PICNIC requires setting environment variables for various compilers and paths.
+Building PICNIC requires pre-installing various compilers/programs and setting corresponding environment variables.
 The environment variables below can be placed in your .bashrc file.

 Compilers
 ----